eliaskosunen/scnlib/licenses/README.md

 fast_float is licensed under either of Apache License, version 2.0 or MIT license.
 Copyright (c) 2021 The fast_float authors
 See `fast_float-apache.txt` and `fast_float-mit.txt` for more

+## utfcpp

+utfcpp is licensed under the Boost Software License, version 1.0.
+Copyright (c) 2006 Nemanja Trifunovic
+See `utfcpp.txt` for more